Best Community Colleges In North Carolina

 - Live entertainment: CCC&TI's campus-based J.E.
 Broyhill Civic Center hosts concerts and other performing arts performances throughout the year.

 We ranked the 58 schools belonging to the North Carolina Community College System.
-Each school was scored on a 10-point scale, using the following seven data points and the weights specified.
+Each school was scored on a 10-point scale, using the following seven data points.

 In the final results, we used the number of transfers per 1,000 students as the tiebreaker.
 The school that received the higher score in that category was ranked higher in the final list.